 2) Price.
 A brand new intermediate double horn will start out at $3000 and go up to $5000.
 Used, the same brands can be had for $1500-$2500.
 Just like buying a new car, there is steep depreciation after taking it off the lot.
 For this reason, it can often be a better value to buy a good used horn that will hold its value.
 Bargains can be had for under $1500 but require some more diligence and sometimes compromise (read our article on bargain horns).

 3) Single vs. double.
 Single horns in America typically stand in the key of F, while double horns add a Bb layer of tubing to the existing F layer.
 The extra Bb set of tubing makes it easier to play in certain ranges.
 The player switches between the F and Bb sides with a thumb key.
 Single horns are good for only about 1-2 years.
 Then the student will need to move to a double.
 For this reason, we recommend renting single horns instead of buying.
 However, consider that you might save some money on renting with a cheap used single horn from eBay.
-They can be found for as little as $400 in fair condition (check used options here).
+They can be found for as little as $400 in fair condition (check used options here (links to eBay)).

 4) Silver vs. gold brass.
 This isn’t just about aesthetics.
 Different materials will affect how the horn responds.
 Gold brass horns typically produce a darker tone and have slightly slower response time.
 Silver horns respond quickly and have a brighter quality.
 But just looking at color is misleading.
 The horn layout also affects the darkness vs. brightness.
 In fact, makers of “darker” horn layouts such as the Conn 8D or Yamaha 668 (Kruspe style) will use the more responsive silver to counter the already dark design.
 Makers of “lighter” horn layouts such as Conn 11D or Yamaha 567 (Geyer style) will use gold brass to darken the lighter instrument.
 We recommend using a material that best matches your style of instrument (read our Geyer vs. Kruspe article to learn more about these layouts).